-The table on page 143 shows the classification of financial instruments held at fair value into the fair value hierarchy at 31 March 2025.
+The table below shows the classification of financial instruments held at fair value into the fair value hierarchy at 31 March 2025.
 For all other assets and liabilities, their carrying value approximates to fair value.
 During the year ended 31 March 2025, there were no transfers of financial instruments between levels of the fair value hierarchy (2024: none).

 Trade and other receivables in the Balance sheet includes £1 million of deferred finance costs relating to the arrangement fee for the RCF (2024: £2 million).
-This has been excluded from the table on the following page as it is not categorised as a financial instrument.
+This has been excluded from the table below as it is not categorised as a financial instrument.